PPL Privacy Statement & Social Media Policy

 What You Can Expect Of Us

-Library staff exercises editorial control on our social media platforms to support our aim to create online communities around the Library and its services.
-We moderate comments and the Library reserves the right to remove content that is unlawful, is off topic, or otherwise does not comply with our Rules.
+Library staff exercises editorial control on our social media platforms to create a safe and welcoming environment, and to support our aim to create online communities around the Library and its services.
+We moderate comments and the Library reserves the right to remove content that is unlawful, is off topic, or otherwise does not comply with our expectations below.
 We strive to keep our Library communities like our Library locations: safe and welcoming.

 Postings by users do not indicate Library endorsement of the ideas, issues, links, or commentary posted.
 Additionally, endorsement is not implied via “following,” “friending,” or otherwise linking to other online entities.